 Green Crab Fishery and Market Development to Mitigate the Impacts of an Invasive Species

-Join us at O’Maine Studios this summer for the Green Crab Working Summit.
-The summit is designed for fishermen, chefs, consumers, anyone in the seafood industry, regulators, scientists and educators who have been thinking about, studying or already fishing for, or eating green crabs.
-Let’s come together to strategize on how to develop a viable fishery and markets for this invasive crab -- a delicious, plentiful and full of potential crustacean that is wreaking havoc economically and environmentally!
+In June 2018, Green Crab Working Summit was held in Portland, ME.
+The summit was designed for fishermen, chefs, consumers, anyone in the seafood industry, regulators, scientists and educators who have been thinking about, studying or already fishing for, or eating green crabs.

-The two-day agenda will include speakers from chefs to educators to scientists, cooking demonstrations, round-table discussions, and opportunities to make connections and strategize.
-This summit is an excellent opportunity to learn from each other, network and strategize on how best to mitigate the impacts of this invader.
+The two-day agenda included speakers from chefs to educators to scientists, cooking demonstrations, round-table discussions, and opportunities to make connections and strategize.
+This summit was an opportunity to learn from each other, network and strategize on how best to mitigate the impacts of this invader.

 - The Block Island Times, January, 10, 2019 - "Turning a Nuisance into a delicacy"

 - Boston Globe, November 1, 2018 - "These crabs may not be friends, but they can be food"